 One basis point is a hundredth of a percentage point.

-The repo rate is the rate at which the central bank of the country lends funds to the commercial banks.
+is the rate at which the central bank of the country lends funds to the commercial banks.
 The commercial banks borrow funds only if they witness a shortfall in their funds.

 The monetary policy committee of a country uses the reverse repo rate as a tool to control the money supply in the country.